deependdreams/2026-design-on-purpose-workshop/_essay/03-examples.md

 ## Examples and Touchstones

-Below is a growing list of both example exhibits and repositiories as well as tools.
-The resource list is curated to inspire and support further data design work.
+On this page is a growing list of examples, exhibits and repositiories, as well as tools for creating and designing such projects.
+The resources are curated to inspire and support further data design work!

-Whether on the linked pages or other websites, physical spaces interfaces, or experiences I invite you to note when a feature or discovery tool resonates (or not!)
-For further prompts see below guidance.
-During the workshop we'll have time to share our noticings on these spaces and features as well as think through what data structures might enable them.
+During the workshop, we'll have time to share our noticings on these resources and their features as well as think through what data structures might enable them.

-### Guidance
+### Prompts for Engaging
+Within the linked resources and the broader websites, Within physical spaces, interfaces, and experiences,
+I invite you to note when a particular feature, whether for discovery or otherwise, resonates (or not!)

 When observing these exhibits, repositories and tools...
-When observing spaces, interfaces and experiences... with any kind of verbal or non verbal response... wondering what features and infrastructure are embedded that make these spaces possible?
+When observing spaces, interfaces and experiences...
+What features and infrastructure are embedded that make these spaces possible?
 What values and priorities do they signify?
 What am I drawn to?
 What am I not drawn to?